top of page

 You will be asked to submit the necessary information by either typing it into the fields directly, or by copying and pasting from another source.
 Once you submit the information, you will receive an email confirming the receipt of your submission.

-All proposals are due by January 7, 2025 at 5pm Eastern time.
-You will be notified in February of the status of your submission.
+All proposals were due by Saturday, November 1, 2025 at 5:00pm Eastern Time.
+You will be notified in January of the status of your submission.

-If you have any questions or concerns about your submission, please contact Program Co-Chairs: Lin Zhu (lzhu@eers.org) and Joy Pansari (jpansari@eers.org)
+If you have any questions or concerns about your submission, please contact Program Co-Chairs: Joy Pansari (jpansari@eers.org) and Lin Zhu (lzhu@eers.org)

 Anchor 1